How do I pick the right size using your new split sizing?

 Sizes 0-16 are drafted for a C cup and sizes 18-26 are drafted for a DD cup.

-Digital patterns will include both layouts.
+Digital patterns include both layouts.
 If you purchase a printed pattern from our shop, you will also be able to download a digital version so that you can print the sizes you need.

 Why are these changes being made?